Puffy Delivery Driver

 “Helping increase the efficiency of internal drivers, our app will solve driver’s problem of auto-mapping best route for drivers.”

-→ Company: Mr.NiceGuy owns multiple cannabis dispensaries and Puffy Delivery, a cannabis delivery service.
-The service delivers your choice of cannabis to your desired location.
+Company: Mr.NiceGuy owns several cannabis dispensaries and also owns Puffy Delivery, a cannabis delivery service that brings your preferred cannabis products directly to your chosen location.

-→ Communications with: Developers, QA, Project manager, Stakeholders, Delivery drivers, In-house employees
+Communications with: Developers, QA, Project Manager, Stakeholders, SMEs

-→ Problem overview: We have in-house delivery drivers that drop off cannabis to our customers.
-The problem occurs when the drivers don’t have an efficient way to map out their customer’s destination for delivery.
+Problem overview: We have in-house delivery drivers to deliver cannabis to our customers, but an issue arises when drivers lack an efficient method to map out their delivery routes to customer destinations.

-→ Goal: In order to increase the efficiency of internal drivers, our app will solve the driver’s problem of auto-mapping the customer’s destination by giving them an application with set destination.
+Goal: In order to improve the efficiency of internal drivers, our app will solve the driver’s problem of auto-mapping customer’s destinations by giving them an application with pre-set destination routes.

 kickoff.